trier257/GetCleanDataCourseProject/CodeBook.md

-### Code Book
+# Code Book
-## for Course Project
+## Course Project
-## for Coursera Class Getting and Cleaning Data
+### for Coursera Class Getting and Cleaning Data

 Input data for this course project from:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The project script, run_analysis.R creates a tidy dataset SamsungAveragesTidyData.txt that contains 81 features (columns) and 180 rows.
+The project script, run_analysis.R, creates a tab-delimited tidy dataset, SamsungAveragesTidyData.txt, that contains 81 features (columns) and 180 rows.

 The rows are for the 6 different activities, laying, sitting, standing, walking, walking upstairs, and walking downstairs, for 30 different subjects